 “I wished for it!”
 She cheers, unexpectedly.

-Vinu is a little confused by this gesture, he was about to say something else, but now is a little confused.
-They walk down the stairs around the orb room, slowly, and he doesn’t speak until they have reached the ground level.
+Vinu is a little confused by this reaction, he was about to say something else, but now got a little confused.
+They walk down the stairs around the orb room, and he doesn’t speak until they have reached the ground level.
 He is curious, “what’s there for you in Reval, Eysin.
 Did I take you away from something that you held dear, and now wish to go back?”

 “It hasn’t even been a year, yet.
 It can’t happen fast,” he jumps to defend.
 But then realizes he shouldn’t – he should let her speak.
 Ask questions, dummy, don’t sell.

-He wanted to point out that no place was safe anymore, and that at least here she had the possibility to build herself up for the threats that are coming – he wanted to point out that Reval was not going to be unaffected by any conflicts that come, and the safety she felt in the menial work of Reval guilds was only illusory.
+He wanted to point out that no place was safe anymore, and that at least here she could build herself up for the threats that are coming – he wanted to point out that Reval was not going to be unaffected by any conflicts that come, and the safety she felt in the menial work of Reval guilds was only illusory.
 Beautifully decorated walls, fake plants and smiling managers did nothing more but distract people’s attention away from what’s happening at the underground, on the sea, over the sea, and in central Evropa.
-It was going to catch up with them – and those hiding in the comforts would possibly be the first to die.
+It was going to catch up with them – and those hiding in the comforts, fragilizing their bones with this terrible processed food would possibly be the first to die.

 She did feel uncomfortable and anxious.
 And she hated that she had to justify her position now.
 She just couldn’t put her finger on it – the way things were, felt wrong.
 “I just don’t feel safe here.
-And I felt safe in Reval.
-I want to go where I felt safe.”
-She was getting a little upset but did her best to restrain herself from crying or yelling.
+I think I will do better in Reval.”
+She was getting a little upset but did her best to keep herself from crying or yelling.

-What she heard, strangled her soul in a strange way.
+What she heard, strangely strangled her soul.
 It felt uncomfortable to keep eye contact.
 So, she looked away and put some distance between herself and Vinu.
 She walked closer to the pool, and sat down, putting her toes into the water.
 She tried to repeat in her head what he had been saying.
 It had been unexpected.

 Vinu sat on the stairs and let her go through what she needed to go through.